chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 int _board_getPinMode(uint_t pin, uint8_t * mode)
 ```

 This function is called at the beginning of the getPinMode() function.
-It is responsible for performing any board-specific setup required for the getPinMode() function, or alternatively, to perform the entire getPinMode() operation if the standard code isn’t appropriate.
+It is responsible for performing any board-specific setup required for the getPinMode() function, or alternatively, to perform the entire getPinMode() operation if the standard code isn't appropriate.
 The returned “mode” value is returned through the pointer to mode (\*mode).
 The function return value is 0 if execution is to continue with the normal getPinMode() code and non-zero if the normal getPinMode() code is to be skipped.

 ```cpp
 int _board_digitalWrite(uint8_t pin, uint8_t val)
 ```

 This function is called at the beginning of the digitalWrite() function.
-It is responsible for performing any board specific setup required for the digitalWrite() function, or alternatively, to perform the entire digitalWrite operation if the standard code isn’t appropriate.
+It is responsible for performing any board specific setup required for the digitalWrite() function, or alternatively, to perform the entire digitalWrite operation if the standard code isn't appropriate.
 This function returns 0 if execution is to continue with the normal digitalWrite() code and non-zero if the normal digitalWrite() code is to be skipped.

 ```cpp
 int _board_digitalRead(uint8_t pin, uint8_t * val)
 ```

 This function is called at the beginning of the digitalRead() function.
-It is responsible for performing any board specific setup required for the digitalRead() function, or alternatively, to perform the entire digitalRead() operation if the standard code isn’t appropriate.
+It is responsible for performing any board specific setup required for the digitalRead() function, or alternatively, to perform the entire digitalRead() operation if the standard code isn't appropriate.
 This function returns 0 if execution is to continue with the normal digitalRead() code and non-zero if the normal digitalRead() code is to be skipped.

 ### OPT_BOARD_ANALOG_READ